gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.MakeChildrenFortified(this BloonModel) Method

-(Cross-Game compatible) Makes all children of this Bloon Fortified, if they can have it
+Makes all children of this Bloon Fortified, if they can have it

 ```csharp
 public static void MakeChildrenFortified(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);